-It's Not Christmas without Tamalesby Pamela Percival
+It's not Christmas without tamales.

 During the holiday season in December, Texas families of Hispanic heritage often celebrate by gathering to make tamales.